tetratelabs/log/README.md

 For information on the Telemetry Logger interface, see: https://github.com/tetratelabs/telemetry

 ## License

-This sowftare is licensed under the Apache License 2.0.
+This software is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) file for details.